cwgaldino/brixs/README.md

 Refer to the examples folder on GitHub for code examples.

-Package is based on four objects:
+BRIXS is based on four objects:

 ```python
     import brixs as br